gmacario/gmacario.github.io/_posts/2015-04-11-notes-from-cyanogenmod-workshop-at-it-droidcon-2015.md

 $ repo init -u https://github.com/CyanogenMod/android.git -b cm-12.0
 ```

-You may also repo init AOSP <https://android.googlesource.com/...>
+You may also repo init AOSP pointing to the following URL instead: <https://android.googlesource.com/platform/manifest>

 There is a GitHub mirror (not always up-to-date) of AOSP at <https://github.com/android>